COVID-19 FRAUD SCHEMES USING THE MEDRUX BRAND

 - Obtain product information, including product lot numbers and manufacturing dates

-- Avoid making payments prior to delivery
+- Avoid making payments to unauthorized entities.

 The only legitimate MEDRUX website is Medrux.com (https://medrux.com).
 Common tips for avoiding fraudulent MEDRUX websites: